kubedb/docs/docs/guides/mariadb/tls/configure/index.md

 # accessing the database server newly created user with certificates
 root@mysql-tls-0:/# mysql -umysql_user -ppass --ssl-ca=/etc/mysql/certs/ca.crt  --ssl-cert=/etc/mysql/certs/client.crt --ssl-key=/etc/mysql/certs/client.key
 mysql: [Warning] Using a password on the command line interface can be insecure.
-Welcome to the MySQL monitor.
+Welcome to the MariaDB monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 47
+Your MariaDB connection id is 47
-Server version: 5.7.29 MySQL Community Server (GPL)
+Server version: 5.7.29 MariaDB Community Server (GPL)

 Copyright (c) 2000, 2020, Oracle and/or its affiliates.
 All rights reserved.